-The immune system is our body’s way to protect itself from disease-causing pathogens found in the air we breathe, the people we come in contact with, and in the food and water we consume.
+The immune system is our body’s way of protecting itself from disease-causing pathogens that naturally exist in the air we breathe, in the food and water we consume, and from the people we come in contact with.
 Our bodies are continually on guard, adapting to an ever-changing environment and developing clever and innovative ways to keep us healthy.
 Working closely with the skeletal, lymphatic, and circulatory systems, the immune system confronts dangerous pathogens that could invade the cells of the body and cause infection or disease.

 White blood cells are formed in the marrow of our bones.
 They patrol the body in search of bacteria, viruses, and other parasites.
 They’re also on the lookout for cancer cells growing out of control from within, killing any invaders and filtering the debris into the lymph nodes to be cleared from the bloodstream.

 Before a pathogen can invade healthy body cells, they first have to find a way into the bloodstream … and that’s not an easy task.
 We have strong defenses that protect vulnerable parts of our body such as our eyes, nose, throat, and reproductive tract from infection.

 - The sneezing and coughing reflex ejects harmful germs that are in the air we breathe

 - Tear ducts produce tears that clear away dust while protecting the eyes with antibacterial enzymes

 - The respiratory, digestive, and reproductive tract are lined with epithelial cells that secrete a protective layer of anti-microbial mucosa that traps and kills off any infectious “bugs” that enter the body

 - The most effective first line of defense, though, is the epidermis, composed of skin cells that defend against dangers in the environment and UV radiation from the sun